Brenda309/hello-react-frontend2/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# hello-react-front-end
+# hello-react-front-end2

-> Implement a connection between a Ruby on Rails back-end and React front-end.
+> Implement a connection between a Ruby on Rails back-end and React front-end and it displays random text from backend.

 ## Built With